 Some majors require students to complete the whole program, but others do not.
 Check on your major requirements and with an academic advisor in your major.
-Look on the Biocore website for how Biocore fits into many different bioscience majors.
+Review sample 4-year plans for how Biocore fits into many different bioscience majors.
 Students who plan to study abroad during their junior year can plan to start Biocore as sophomores and complete coursework as seniors.

-For general academic and advising questions in Biocore, contact: Janet Batzli, Biocore associate director, firstname.lastname@example.org.
+For general academic and advising questions in Biocore, contact: Janet Batzli, Biocore interim director, firstname.lastname@example.org.

 Michelle Harris (faculty associate)